 ART is highly effective in locating and eliminating scar tissue adhesions and muscle tightness.
 The soft tissues are worked manually to improve tissue texture and tension, and to restore normal range of motion and function to the area.

-Every ART session is a combination of examination and treatment.
-The doctor uses his hands to evaluate the texture, tightness and movement of muscles, fascia, tendons, ligaments and nerves.
+Every active release therapy session is a combination of examination and treatment.
+One of our Waldwick, NJ Chiropractors will use his or her hands to evaluate the texture, tightness and movement of muscles, fascia, tendons, ligaments and nerves.
 Abnormal tissues are treated by combining precisely directed tension with very specific patient movements.